priyamtejaswin/nba-goat/README.md

 ### 1. Elo:
 https://nbviewer.jupyter.org/github/priyamtejaswin/nba-goat/blob/master/nb-elo_vanilla.ipynb
-- Tracking NBA franchises through changes in names and cities.
+- [x] Tracking NBA franchises through changes in names and cities.
-- Explain Elo with its core assumptions and apply the vanilla Elo on nba data.
+- [x] Explain Elo with its core assumptions and apply the vanilla Elo on nba data.
-- Extend the base model to account for score difference.
+- [x] Extend the base model to account for score difference(mov-Elo).
-- Extend the base model to account for home-court advantage.
+- [x] Extend the base model to account for home-court advantage(hca-Elo).
-- Finish with interactive visualisation.
+- [x] Finish with interactive visualisation of Warriors and Bulls.
+- [x] Discuss and seque to ADF and TrueSkill.

-Scroll down to the last cell for an interactive visualisation for two of my favorite teams.
+Scroll down to the last cell for an interactive visualisation of two of my favorite teams!

 ### 2. ADF:
 https://nbviewer.jupyter.org/github/priyamtejaswin/nba-goat/blob/master/nb-adf_team.ipynb
-[ ] Start by explaining the 2 core operations (convolution, greater-than).
+- [x] Start by explaining the 2 core operations (convolution, greater-than).
-[ ] Explain the clutter problem, the complexity involved with calculating the exact posterior.
+- [x] Explain the clutter problem and the complexity involved with calculating the exact posterior.
-[ ] Derive the parameter updates for the clutter problem using ADF.
+- [x] Derive the parameter updates for the clutter problem using ADF.
-[ ] Visualise the update procedure.
+- [x] Visualise the update procedure.
+- [ ] Setup the skill estimation problem in context of ADF.
+- [ ] Derive updates using ADF.
+- [ ] Apply on NBA data.
+- [ ] Compare against mov-Elo from previous notebook.

-Scroll down to the last cell to view ADF in action.
+Scroll down to the last cell to view ADF in action while estimating the true mean in noise!

 ---